alanng10/class-lang/Docue/Article/English/a.md

 The English uses "will" for future verb phrase.

 The English uses the verb phrase "did is" instead of "was" and "where".

+The English does not capitalize first letter of the first word in sentence.